robert-bills/maker-projects/cinder-block-smoker/README.md

 ## Final Thoughts

-This build has served multiple family cookouts and could feed about four families at full capacity.
+This build has served multiple family cookouts and could feed about three families at full capacity.
 It’s surprisingly stable, and—best of all, entirely off-grid.
 If you’ve got some blocks, some grating, and an appetite, you can build one too.

 *Note: Always use a fire-safe surface and monitor closely.
 Even redneck engineering should be done responsibly.*